Chapter 23 The Meeting

 “Well A.G.
 Ashworth, Director Graff.
 We seem to have a plan in place,” Senator Baca said getting up.
 “But we have to be going.”

-“That sounds like a good idea,” I told him.
+“That sounds good,” I told him.
 “Though we may be the only ones for this program.”

 “We will just have to see.”